CARMAT Provides an Update on the Ongoing Receivership Procedure

 Following a call for public tenders (buyers or investors) initiated as part of the receivership opened on July 1, 2025, by the Versailles Economic Court1 (the "Court"), the judiciary administrator had received, on July 31, 2025, one takeover bid within the context of a sales plan (the "Bid")2, submitted by HOUGOU, the family office of Mr Pierre Bastid (the "Buyer"), who is CARMAT's chairman of the board and holds about 17% of CARMAT shares.

-During the last hearing held on August 19, 2025, the Court granted the Buyer more time to finalize his Bid and lift the conditions precedent.
-The final Bid which must be submitted no later than September 25, 2025, will be assessed by the Court during a hearing scheduled on September 30, 2025.
+During a hearing held on August 19, 2025, the Court granted the Buyer more time to finalize his Bid and lift the conditions precedent with a view to then get the Bid be assessed by the Court during a hearing scheduled on September 30, 2025.

-It is reminded that given the provision of €1.3m in cash made by the Buyer to CARMAT3 following the hearing held on August 19, 2025, the Company's cash runway has been extended until early October 2025.
+As of today, the Buyer has however not been in position to confirm his Bid given the fact that he has not managed to secure the financing required for the takeover bid.

+At this stage, it is thus now extremely probable that the Bid will lapse on September 30, 2025, and that the Court will, in the very short term, decide the liquidation of the Company, which operations will then stop.

-The Company again draws attention to the fact that there is no guarantee at this stage that the Bid will be successful i.e. that the conditions precedent will be met and that the Court will validate this Bid following the hearing scheduled on September 30, 2025.
-If the Bid is not successful, it is highly probable that CARMAT will be liquidated (under the rules applicable to judicial liquidations) and its operations will stop.
-In such a case, it is highly probable that the shareholders will lose the total value of their investment, while a major part of CARMAT's creditors will incur a very significant loss of up to the total value of their receivables.
+CARMAT again draws attention to the fact that in that case, given the Company's level of liabilities, it is highly probable that the shareholders will lose the total value of their investment, while a major part of CARMAT's creditors will incur a very significant loss of up to the total value of their receivables.
+The Company also reminds that a liquidation will lead to the delisting of its shares currently listed on Euronext Growth (Paris).

-Conversely, if the Bid is ultimately validated by the Court, CARMAT's operations will be transferred to the Buyer and will thus continue as part of another legal entity.
-In this scenario, CARMAT will also be liquidated (under the rules applicable to judicial liquidations) and given current terms of the Bid and CARMAT's level of liabilities, it is highly probable that also in that case, the shareholders will lose the total value of their investment, while a major part of CARMAT's creditors will incur a very significant loss of up to the total value of their receivables.

-At this stage, it is thus very probable that in any case, CARMAT will be liquidated very shortly (under the rules applicable to judicial liquidations), which will lead the Company to request the delisting of its shares from Euronext.

-In any case, even if the Company is liquidated and its operations stop, CARMAT endeavors to take the necessary steps so that continuous support to patients who currently benefit from its Aeson® artificial heart is provided.
+In any case, the support to patients who currently benefit from its Aeson® artificial heart, is CARMAT's priority, so the Company endeavors for this continuous support to get provided even if CARMAT is liquidated and its operations stop.

 About CARMAT